windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
-This is an unofficial StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/) interface for SmartThings.
-It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing flow alerts as
+This is an unofficial SmartThings interface to the StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/).
+It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing flow alerts as water leaks.

-This library can be used to retrieve water usage and manage the away mode of your location.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.